StWijn/MySeriesDB/README.md

 *As such, MySeriesDB was made.*

 ## Technologies and prerequisites
-*Used:* Eclipse IDE, Spring MVC, Hibernate, MySQL and Tomcat
+*Used:* Eclipse IDE, Spring MVC, Hibernate, MySQL, jdbc and Tomcat

 Included in this project are the necessary Spring and Hibernate JAR files.
 One needs to download and install [Tomcat](http://tomcat.apache.org/) aswell as have [MySQL](https://dev.mysql.com/downloads/mysql/) up and running.
 Relevant MySQL scripts are provided below.